rickrussell/hubot-genie/README.md

 #### Docker

-Make sure you have a local ENV file with exported variables for you specific modules:
+Make sure you have a local ENV file with exported variables for you specific modules.
+I save mine in another dir and copy it over, it's ignored in .gitignore...
+I've tried to symbolically link them, but Docker build doesn't seem to like it...

 ```bash
 export HUBOT_ADAPTER=slack